Siddartha-Kodaboina/acme-crm-integration/decisions.md

 # Technical Decisions

-This document outlines the key technical decisions made for the Lynq Integrations Engineer Take-Home Assessment.
+This document outlines the key technical decisions made for the Linq Integrations Engineer Take-Home Assessment.

 ## Technology Stack